 Amy O’Donnell

-Acting Executive Director
+Executive Director

-Amy O’Donnell, a passionate advocate for the pro-life cause, serves as the Acting Executive Director of Texas Alliance for Life, a nonpartisan, nonsectarian organization committed to protecting innocent human life from conception through natural death using peaceful, legal means.
+Amy O’Donnell, a passionate advocate for the pro-life cause, serves as the Executive Director of Texas Alliance for Life, a nonpartisan, nonsectarian organization committed to protecting innocent human life from conception through natural death using peaceful, legal means.

 Since joining Texas Alliance for Life in 2018 as Director of Communications and a member of the Public Policy Team, Amy has been a driving force in advocating for landmark pro-life legislation, including the Human Life Protection Act (HB 1280), the Chemical Abortion Safety Protocols Bill (SB 4), Senate Bill 22 (banning contracts between governmental entities and abortion providers and affiliates), the Texas Born Alive Infant Protection Act, and significant increases in funding for the Alternatives to Abortion program.